Research

 Flexible decision-making

-Animals must continuously adapt their behavior to uncertain and changing environments.
+Animals continuously adapt their behavior to uncertain and changing environments.
 This process involves evidence accumulation — the integration of information over time to guide plans and update beliefs.
 We aim to identify the neural circuits that govern these computations and to understand how they are altered in neuropsychiatric conditions, such as autism.

-Recent work: Regulation of decision threshold by the locus coeruleus.
+Regulation of decision threshold by the locus coeruleus.
 Xia et al. bioRxiv.

 Neural dynamics & internal models